Adwai-T/Notes/Java/Spring.md

 > However, for the special case of when BOTH the first and second characters of the class name are upper case, then the name is NOT converted. eg `MYBeanService` -> `MYBeanService`.
 >**Java Beans Introspector** is used behind the sence to generate default names for each bean.

 * `@Qualifier` with field injection is easy as we just specify it on top of the variable.
-By it is different when we use it with a constructor as we can have many services that implement the same interface being injected into the construtor.
+But it is different when we use it with a constructor as we can have many services that implement the same interface being injected into the construtor.

 ```java
 @Component